 Quick Content Links

 If you've ever left your milk in the fridge for a while, you might have noticed that the milk separates, with a fatty layer on top.
 This is a normal occurrence and absolutely nothing to worry about.
 Some mothers may question whether they are producing enough milk fat for their babies.
-Here is how to know if you have a fore milk hind milk irregularity and how to correct it.

 What Is Foremilk?